CoolKit-Technologies/apiDocs/en/APICenterV2.md

 Response data parameter: None

-### Update the status of multiple devices or groups
+### Update the Status of Multiple Devices or Groups

 Description: This interface will actually send control commands directly to the device, which is dedicated to devices that cannot be updated via a persistent connection.